Kill All Spring Processes

 blame you if you haven’t noticed, because it supposed to just work in the

-background. ps aux | grep spring | grep -v grep now to check which
+background. ps aux | grep spring | grep -v grep

 spring processes are running: